LukeShortCloud/rootpages/src/ansible.rst

         url: https://openstack.tld:5000/v3/auth/tokens
       register: os_token_request

-[1]

-Source:

-1. "Net Tools Modules."
+[64]

 Package Managers
 ^^^^^^^^^^^^^^^^

 Ansible has the ability to add, remove, or update software packages.
 Almost every popular package manager is supported.
-[1] This can generically be handled by the "package" module or the specific module for the operating system's package manager.
+This can generically be handled by the "package" module or the specific module for the operating system's package manager.